COVID-19: ResourcesCurrent coronavirus advice from NaTHNaC, PHE and FCDO, with links to international information sources

 Country Information pages

 To control the spread of COVID-19 travel within the UK and international travel may be restricted.
 It is essential that travellers check up to date guidance for the country they live in England, Scotland, Wales or Northern Ireland.
-Current guidance from the Foreign, Commonwealth & Development Office (FCDO) should also be checked including the general travel advice and country specific travel advice.
+Country specific guidance from the Foreign, Commonwealth & Development Office (FCDO) should also be checked.

-In addition to the national travel guidance and FCDO advice, a category for the risk of exposure to COVID-19 (high, moderate or low risk) is available on each country information page.
-These settings are based on currently available information assessed by Public Health England and the National Travel Health Network and Centre.
-This is separate to guidance on border measures and self-isolation requirements on travel to the UK which is available on the GOV.UK website.
+In addition to the national travel guidance and FCDO advice, a category for the risk of exposure to COVID-19 is available on each country information page.
+These settings are based on currently available information assessed by UK Health Security Agency and the National Travel Health Network and Centre.
+This is separate to guidance on border measures on travel to the UK which is available on the GOV.UK website.

 To reduce the risk of spread of new variants of the SARS-CoV-2 virus travel restrictions are in place for some countries.
 Entry restrictions for the UK are noted on the relevant country pages with links to further information.